 5. Should I See A Psychologist Or Psychotherapist?

 Often people are confused when deciding whether they need a Psychotherapist or a Psychologist to treat their condition.
 It is because the roles of these professionals overlap to a considerable extent.
 It is necessary to look at how these professions differ to make the right decision.

 A psychologist studies the human mind and analyses how it impacts a person's behaviour towards others.
-A psychotherapist, on the other hand, helps people resolve their emotional and mental blockages by thoroughly analyzing their thinking and behavioural patterns.
+A psychotherapist, on the other hand, helps people resolve their emotional and mental blockages by thoroughly analysing their thinking and behavioural patterns.

 Psychotherapy is concerned with offering treatment to people to solve family, job, marriage, or behaviour issues.
-They conduct art therapy, talk therapy, and cognitive behavioural therapy to understand people's issues and arrive at solutions.
+They conduct art therapy, talk therapy, and cognitive behavioural therapy to understand people's problems and arrive at solutions.

 In the case of a psychotherapist, look for professionals who possess the necessary qualification and hold professional membership of the Psychotherapy and Counselling Federation of Australia.
 This body controls the standard of psychotherapy tutoring and practice throughout the country.